craigatk/maestro-gradle-plugin/README.md

 ## Changelog

+* 1.2.0
+    * Adding support for passing parameters to the Maestro test command with new `flowParameters` plugin parameter
 * 1.1.2
     * Publishing with version `1.1.0` of the Gradle publish plugin
 * 1.1.1
     * Updating parameter type for `flowsDir` to `InputFiles`
 * 1.1.0
     * Adding support for Gradle's configuration cache
 * 1.0.1
     * Adding info log of Maestro command that's being run
 * 1.0.0
     * Initial release